TheLux83/100-days-of-code/log.md

 **Thoughts:** Unfortunately, I wasn't able to get bootstrap running.
 Django didn't find the static files.
 I don't know why, I've done everything like in the tutorials.
 Maybe I'll find a solution tomorrow

+### Day 22: February 27, 2020

+**Today's Progress**: Repaired the adding of bootstrap and modified the base.html a bit.
+Added colors and links

+**Thoughts:** Dumb me forogt one letter in bootstrap.css, so that it couldn't load.
+After that, I was able to play with the colors and the buttons.
+I've added a few links, too.
+Not acomplished very much.
+But it's a bit